RAF Fairford: Cold War

-In the early years of the Cold War the British and American governments reached an agreement under which elements of the USAF Strategic Air Command (SAC) would be based in the UK.
+In the early years of the Cold War, the British and American governments reached an agreement under which elements of the USAF Strategic Air Command (SAC) would be based in the UK.
 Bases had already been established in East Anglia, at RAF Mildenhall and RAF Lakenheath, but they were considered to be vulnerable to bomber attack and airfields further behind the RAF fighter defences were sought.
-Four RAF airfields were selected to receive SAC units: RAF Brize Norton, RAF Fairford, RAF Greenham Common and RAF Upper Heyford.
-In 1948 the Americans occupied RAF stations including Fairford, Brize Norton, Burtonwood, Greenham Common, Mildenhall, Lakenheath and Woodbridge to build up a deterrent in Europe against the Soviets.
+Four RAF airfields were selected to receive SAC units: RAF Brize Norton, RAF Fairford, RAF Greenham Common, and RAF Upper Heyford.
+In 1948, the Americans occupied RAF stations including Fairford, Brize Norton, Burtonwood, Greenham Common, Mildenhall, Lakenheath, and Woodbridge to build up a deterrent in Europe against the Soviets.

 Aerial photograph of Fairford airfield, the bomb dump and ammunition dump are east (top) of the perimeter track, the technical site and barrack sites are on the north (lower left), 2 December 1943.

 RAF Lyneham's position as the primary tactical transport base for the RAF was emphasised in February 1971 when Nos.
 30 and 47 Squadrons were transferred from their old base at RAF Fairford.
-In 1965, RAF Fairford was the first home base of the Royal Air Force Aerobatic Team The Red Arrows.
+In 1965, RAF Fairford was the first home base of the RAF Aerobatic Team The Red Arrows.

 In 1950, as a result of the beginning of the Cold War, the airfield was transferred to the United States Air Force for strategic bomber operations.
 A 10000 ft runway was constructed for long-range bomber operations.

-The runway was completed in 1953, and served as a forward airbase for the first Convair B-36 Peacemaker aircraft from Carswell Air Force Base, Texas.
-The airfield later received B-47s which were maintained at a heightened state of alert because of increased tensions with the Soviet Union.
+The runway was completed in 1953 and served as a forward airbase for the first Convair B-36 Peacemaker aircraft from Carswell Air Force Base, Texas.
+The airfield later received B-47s, which were maintained at a heightened state of alert because of increased tensions with the Soviet Union.

-Due to the long runway Fairford was chosen in 1969 as the British test centre for the Concorde aircraft until 1977.
+Due to its long runway, Fairford was chosen in 1969 as the British test centre for the Concorde aircraft until 1977.

-The U.S. Air Force returned with Boeing KC-135 Stratotankers deployed on rotation from the many KC-135 bases in the USA.
+The USAF returned with Boeing KC-135 Stratotankers deployed on rotation from the many KC-135 bases in the USA.
 On 15 November 1978 the 11th Strategic Group (11 SG) was activated at RAF Fairford.
-It was not manned until the following February and used KC-135 aircraft and crews from SAC, Air National Guard, and AF Reserve units until the 11 SG received its own aircraft in September 1979.
-It soon began aerial refueling support for all USAF operations, deployments and redeployments, as well as participating in NATO exercises.
+It was not manned until the following February and used KC-135 aircraft and crews from SAC, Air National Guard, and USAF Reserve units until the 11 SG received its own aircraft in September 1979.
+It soon began aerial refuelling support for all USAF operations, deployments, and redeployments, as well as participating in NATO exercises.